Federal Drug Smuggling – 21 U.S.C. § 954

 Bringing controlled substances into the United States is referred to as drug smuggling and is a federal crime.
 If you are being charged with the federal crime of drug smuggling, our federal defense lawyers can and will help.
 We understand and are knowledgeable and all laws specifying drug smuggling and we are familiar with how the federal system works.

 Over the course of the past twenty-five years, I’ve traveled all over the United States defending my clients on drug-related offenses.
-Drug smuggling usually involves large quantities of narcotics – whether it be marijuana, cocaine, methamphetamine, heroin – or any type of drug that is controlled by the government.
+Drug smuggling usually involves large quantities of narcotics – whether it be marijuana, cocaine, methamphetamine, heroin, fentanyl – or any type of drug that is controlled by the government.

 When it comes to large quantities of drugs, you can bet the federal government is going to be involved, the FBI, Homeland Security and Secret Service, and they are going to be on watch to make sure that if large amounts of drugs are moving throughout the United States or a particular state, that they are able to apprehend the offender or offenders.